-Pine Grove Property, Nevada - The Pine Grove gold project, located in Lyon County, Nevada, is the Company's most advanced project.
-At the time of writing of this MDA Lincoln is well underway in the permitting studies needed to take the project to production.
-A prefeasibility study is planned for the Fall of 2021.
+Pine Grove Gold Property, Nevada - The Pine Grove gold project, located in Lyon County, Nevada, is the Company's main project.
+At the time of writing of this MDA Lincoln continues its permitting studies needed to take the project to production.